bertreb/pimatic-sounds/README.md

 In the main directory of Pimatic (mostly /home/pi/pimatic-app) a directory sounds is created.
 You can put mp3 files in that directory.
 You can create subdirectories in sounds and can use them in the rule.

+In the text string you can use variables to create dynamic voice text.

 You can set the mainvolume with the command 'play vol [0-100] on mysoundsdevice'.
 The 'vol [0-100]' after text or file is optional and will override the mainvolume.
 If not set, the value of the mainvolume is 20.

 When a TuneIn stream is playing and Sounds plays a text or file, the TuneIn stream stops and is resumed after the Sounds play is finished.

 The mp3 filenames ***must be without spaces!***

+## Discovery
+In the devices section of the Gui you can use the device discovery to discover and add Chromecast or Sonos devices.
+Devices that are already in the config are not shown.

 ----
 The plugin is **only Node v8 or v10** compatible and in development.